 The Global Fund engaged Pharos to develop an updated Sustainability & Transition Analysis Guidance.
 Our team reviewed scores of Global Fund reports, guidance notes, and new initiatives.
 With the updates from Global Fund, UNAIDS, WHO, and others, we updated each module of analysis and introduced a new module: Optimizing the Sustainability Analysis and Planning, Country Engagement, and Integration into National Processes.
 Moreover, in line with the new strategic vision of the Global Fund, the Guidance has been expanded from only TRAs specifically to include other forms of analysis for the Sustainability and Planning of National HIV and TB Responses.

-This Guidance will be published by the Global Fund, and will be accessible to stakeholders, consultants, and other experts across the globe.
+This Guidance has been published by the Global Fund, and is accessible to stakeholders, consultants, and other experts across the globe.
 As the Global Fund continues to employ this method of analysis, this Guidance can be used to ensure high-quality detailed analyses with strong country ownership.

 Team Members Involved: Robert Hecht, Shan Soe-Lin, and Nathan Isaacs